amzn/app-platform/docs/di.md

 ) : LocationProvider
 ```

-Other common code can safely inject `LocationProvider`.
+Other common code within `commonMain` can safely inject and use `LocationProvider`.

 ## Injecting dependencies